Award & Grant Opportunities

 Mabel L. Mountain Memorial Art Award

 This honor is awarded by a faculty committee for the best of show at the Bachelor of Fine Arts exhibition.
-The award was established by Richard and David Mountain in honor of their mother.
+This award was established in 1987 by John Mountain with his two sons, Richard and David Mountain, in memory of their mother, Mabel L. Mountain.
+Richard was a student at Notre Dame from 1983 to 1987 (aerospace engineering, aerospace and mechanical engineering).

 Father Lauck Award